aws-samples/sample-aws-modernization-with-superblocks/content/2_ModuleTwo_PreqAndSetup/03_TechnicalConcepts.md

 ## Next Steps

-Now that you understand the Superblocks architecture and security features, let's proceed with building our application.
+Now that you understand the Superblocks architecture, let's proceed with building our application.
 As an optional step, you can set up the On-Premise Agent (OPA) locally for secure database access.
 This local setup can be valuable for development and testing purposes.